HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 '''
 ```

-So here we conclude a basic example on how matrices can be used to encrypt and decrypt data.
+Here we conclude a basic example on how matrices can be used to encrypt and decrypt data.